Complete Guide to Kubernetes: Container Orchestration for Scalable Applications

 Pods and Containers

-A Pod is the most basic unit of deployment in Kubernetes.
+A Pod is the most basic deployment unit in Kubernetes.
 It can contain one or more containers that share resources and network.

-Let's see an example of how to create a Pod using a Yml file.
+Let's see an example of how to create a Pod through a Yml file.

 # pod-example.yaml